 Role of a Print Editor

 A print editor plans, reviews, and revises content for publication.
 The responsibilities of an Editor vary with the level of editorial position.
 Print editors plan, coordinate, and rewrite material for publication in books, newspapers, magazines, or websites.
-Some of the task that you perform as print editor are listed below.
+Some of the tasks that you perform as print editor are listed below.

 Read manuscripts and decide whether the manuscripts could be accepted and fit for publication